• Skip to primary navigation

 • Adjust salt and rasam powder according to your preference.

-• Garlic is optional and if you like the garlic taste, add more garlic according to your taste preference.
+• Garlic is optional, and if you like the taste of garlic, add more garlic according to your taste preference.
+You can add up to 5 to 6 big garlic cloves.

 Pin Recipe Print Recipe